Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 In areas where the winters are mild, carnivorous plants can be grown successfully outdoors in specially prepared bogs.
 But for many enthusiasts, using containers makes it easier to grow plants in a sunny garden spot or on a deck during the warm summer months.
 Then as the cool fall approaches, simply move warm loving plants indoors to a sunny windowsill.

-Some species of bug eating plants such as Venus Fly Traps and pitcher plants require periods of dormancy during the winter months; move these plants to cool location where the temperature remains between 45 to 55 degrees Fahrenheit and allow the plant to rest.
+Some species of bug-eating plants such as Venus Fly Traps and pitcher plants require periods of dormancy during the winter months.
+Move these plants to a cool location where the temperature remains between 45 to 55 degrees Fahrenheit and allow the plant to rest.
 After a few months and as spring approaches, move the plant back to its sunny location.